prash5t/extract-news-annapurnapost/README.md

 #### What does this script do?

-Can scrap all the available news article on a particular search topic from **Annapurna Post**.
+Can extract all the available news article on a particular search topic from **Annapurna Post**.

 #### Manual task needed to run: